 There is a multitude of different cleaning options, but you will need to spend time to ensure your water is adequately clean for you and your guests at all times.
-Avoid bleach but all household detergants are ok, White vinegar and warm water is best, with a touch of bicarbonate of soda or baking powder.
+Avoid bleach but all household detergents are ok, White vinegar and warm water are best, with a touch of bicarbonate of soda or baking powder.

 Your filtration system will catch and remove any large particulates but for the smaller germs and dirt particles, you’ll need to pull out the chemicals.
 This is also the only option for all hot tubs.
 You have your work cut out to enjoy this luxury.